What to do if you come across a stranded cetacean

 - Take a note of the precise location of the stranding.

-- If you have a camera, take several photographs of the body from different angles.
+- If you have a camera, take several photographs of the body from different angles, and one showing the general location / landmarks.

 - Measure it as accurately as you can.
 This information can help with species identification.